-Symbolizing commitment to the country and nation – the capital of America, the emblem of the Washington Capitals, the capital hockey club “Caps,” reflects the team’s pride in their affiliation.
-The modern emblem demonstrates career, aspiration, and movement towards a single goal – victory.
+Symbolizing commitment to the country and nation—the capital of America—the emblem of the Washington Capitals, the capital hockey club, “Caps,” reflects the team’s pride in its affiliation.
+The modern emblem demonstrates career, aspiration, and movement towards a single goal—victory.

 Washington Capitals: Brand overview

-The team colors of the “Capitals” are patriotic white, blue, and red, that is, the colors of the American flag.
-The stars on the uniform are an allusion to the stars on Washington’s coat of arms.
+The “Capitals” team colors are patriotic white, blue, and red, the colors of the American flag.
+The stars on the uniform allude to the stars on Washington’s coat of arms.

-The uniform, designed by Reebok, marked a return to the original red-white-blue color scheme.
-Even the new emblem of the Washington Capitals strongly resembles the 1974 emblem, which was supplemented with a hockey stick.
+The uniform, designed by Reebok, returned to the original red, white, and blue color scheme.
+Even the new Washington Capitals emblem strongly resembles the 1974 emblem, which was supplemented with a hockey stick.
 “Washington Capitals” still uses this uniform and emblem.

 The official mascot of the “Washington Capitals” is Slapshot, a large anthropomorphic bald eagle wearing the number 00.